 You should check your journey online before travelling using our live train search.

 If you need assistance to make your journey we ask that you book assistance in advance to allow us to make sure we have everything in place ready to safely assist you to make your journey.
-You can book assistance up to 10pm the day before travel.
+You can book assistance up to 2 hours before travel.
 We recommend booking in advance if you can, but you are not able to, we will always be there on the day to help you.